 In 2018, NOSA will run N2E on its usual course to Ensenada, Mexico, alongside the newly acquired Border Run Race to San Diego, and the Border Run Sprint to Dana Point which is for PHRF and ORCA racers, youths and those sailing dinghies and small keelboats.
 This summer, we’ll proudly host Newport Harbor’s local favorite for sailors of all ages – The Flight of Newport Beach – for Harbor 20’s and Lasers.

 As race dates near, information on this page will change frequently, so please visit often to get the latest details and instructions about everything from how to enter to where to see where your boat and crew placed as posted in the results.

 Registration for the 71st N2E starts January 1, 2018 but racers can get a jump on all that is new and all that is required to participate in April.

 N2E 2018 will offer sailors three courses to choose from; all of which start April 27 off the Balboa Pier with a fun and exciting start for all, no matter your destination.
 For PHRF and ORCA boats, youths and smaller dinghies and keelboats, there’s the Border Run Sprint to Dana Point.
-For those unable to commit to going to Mexico and back in just a weekend, but want start race season with a few hundred of your closest racing buddies, there’s the Border Run to San Diego.
+For those unable to commit to going to Mexico and back in just a weekend, but want to start the racing season with a few hundred of your closest racing buddies, there’s the Border Run to San Diego.
 Then, of course, there is the classic Newport to Ensenada, an overnight race that tests your sailing skills and teamwork in a competitive field alongside some of the best and fastest boats, skippers and crew on the West Coast.